Back to articles list Articles Cookbook

 WHERE salary > ( SELECT AVG(salary) FROM employee )

 You can see the subquery that obtains the average salary in the WHERE clause.
 In the main query, we select the employee name and salary.
-You can read more about subqueries in the article How to practice SQL subqueries.
+You can read more about subqueries in the article SQL Subquery Practice: 15 Exercises with Solutions.

 Let’s suppose we want to obtain records for employees with salaries higher than the average salary in their departments.
 This query is different than the previous one because now we need a subquery to obtain the average salary for the current employee’s department rather than the entire company This is called a correlated subquery because there’s a reference to a column in the current row of the main table of the query within the subquery.